 Hello writer, I’m the founder and facilitator of To Live and Write in Alameda, a writing community that exists on Facebook and in real life, happily growing and thriving since 2014.
 That’s how I became a coach.

-Back then, I was too shy to join someone else’s group, so I set out to create a space that could accommodate and celebrate writers from all walks of life, in every stage of embracing what it means to be a writer.
+Five years ago, I was too shy to join someone else’s group, so I set out to create a space that could accommodate and celebrate writers from all walks of life, in every stage of embracing what it means to be a writer.
 It seems to be working.

 As a side-effect of running To Live and Write in Alameda and working with a couple hundred writers (and counting), I’ve come into my own as a coach.
 With each new client, I begin with how writing and creativity show up in your life, then work with you to discover what you’d like to do moving forward and the best, most empowering way to get there.